ekrum1649/KantoInteractiveMap/README.md

 Originally part of one of my visualization project's for Cornell's CS3300 class.

+Other Contributors to original source:

+github user- ptucham

 Data Sources:

 -Pokemon Location Data: https://pokemondb.net (manually scraped into the datasets here)